msikma/bwpreview/readme.md

 # bwpreview

+> [!WARNING]
+> This library is deprecated.
+It's recommended that you use [bwmapimage](https://github.com/msikma/bwmapimage) as replacement.

 Utility for generating preview images of StarCraft: Brood War and Remastered maps (`.scm` and `.scx` files).

 All of the actual work of parsing map files and generating the images is done by the [scm-extractor](https://github.com/ShieldBattery/scm-extractor) and [bw-chk](https://github.com/ShieldBattery/bw-chk) libraries made by [the ShieldBattery project](https://shieldbattery.net/).
 To make it work, you need the required tileset, sprite and unit graphics from StarCraft.